-In January 2019, Make-A-Wish UK partnered with Aston University to understand the experience and impact of wishes on children with life-threatening illnesses, and their families.
+Our friends at Make-A-Wish UK recently partnered with Aston University to understand the experience and impact of wishes on children with life-threatening illnesses, and their families.

-The early findings of this research point to a number of tangible improvements in the family’s physical health, emotional wellbeing, and quality of life:
+The early findings of this research reported in January 2019 point to a number of tangible improvements in the family’s physical health, emotional wellbeing, and quality of life:

 - Wishes lead to increased joy and happiness for children, parents and siblings.
 This was achieved through excitement and anticipation during build up to the wish, by wishes exceeding expectations and by facilitating an environment where the child felt special.

 - Wish families described increased resilience and coping.
 This was demonstrated through post wish reports of increased confidence and self-esteem in children, as well as parents, leading to them feeling better equipped to overcome adverse events in the future.

 - Wishes opened up horizons for young people and their families.
 That is, family’s beliefs about what they could achieve within their life broadened post-wish, enabling them to aspire to more, engage in activities they had previously considered not possible, and generally to live fuller lives.

 - Wishes provided a welcome distraction from the child’s illness and treatment, and also motivated young people to engage with their treatment.
 For parents, wishes further provided respite from worry about their child’s condition.

 - Wishes also facilitated a sense of family togetherness and normalcy.
 Some parents described reassessing their own priorities and making lifestyle changes following a wish.